instructure/dockerfiles/node-passenger/README.md

 try_files $uri $uri/ /index.html;
 ```

-## server.d (/usr/src/nginx/server.d/*.conf)
+### server.d (/usr/src/nginx/server.d/*.conf)

-You may want to add some additional NGINX location blocks.
+You may want to add some additional Nginx location blocks.
 This can be done by
 adding a file to `/usr/src/nginx/server.d/`.

 Example: server.conf